modsoussi/fastai/README.md

 # PyTorch

-Last updated: Sep 27th 2022

-This is the GitHub repostory that acts as the default Workspace for Paperspace Gradient's PyTorch runtime.
+This is my playground as I go through the fasti course.